LukeShortCloud/simpler_things_rpg/simpler_things.md

 Notes:

-- \*Magic can only be used by player characters that start the game with it as an Expertise.
+- \*Magic can only be used by Player Characters that start the game with it as a Boosted Skill.

-### Expertise
+### Boosts

-Player Characters start the game with an Expertise in one Skill.
-Characters can only become an Expert in a Skill once.
-An Expertise adds an extra `1d6` to the related Skill Check.
+Player Characters start the game with one Skill that is Boosted.
+Characters can only Boost a Skill once.
+A Boost adds an extra `1d6` to the related Skill Check.

 ### Leveling Up